Tel No. 8-890-4051

 Qualifications:

-• Bachelor’s degree in Accounting, Finance, Business Administration, or any related field.
+• Bachelor’s Degree in Business Administration, Finance, Commerce, Engineering, Customs Administration, or any related field.

 ROLE PURPOSE